konovod/pasecs/README.md

 ### Other classes

-#### ECS::World
+#### TECSWorld
-Root level container for all entities / components, is iterated with ECS::Systems:
+Root level container for all entities / components, is iterated with TECSSystems:
 ```pascal
 World := TECSWorld.Create;